moltenform/lnzscript/lnzscript_html_doc/rst/lnz_01_tutorial.rst

 Tutorial
 =================

 This section of the documentation contains more-detailed information about certain functions.
 I would recommend having the Reference open as well while reading this.

-Script Basics
+Some video tutorials can be seen on the blog halfhourhacks.com.

+Scripts
 =================

-Typically, one will write a script and save it in a .js or .jsz file.
-Then, ``lnzscript /f name_of_file.jsz`` will run the script.
-A good code editor, such as Scite, is recommended, but Notepad can work also. (although in the near future Launchorz will come with its own script editor).
-The built in print() function can be used to print information, and should be used for troubleshooting.

-One of the cool things about LnzScript is that you can include other code.
-Use the include() function to include another script file.
+This is a full-fledged programming language, and functions and objects can be created.
+The built in print() function can be used to print a value, sometimes useful for troubleshooting.
+The include() function will run the contents of another script file.
 See Scripts - Advanced for more information.

 Time
 =================